 Each integration point requires:

-Organizations should govern app to app data movement to control how AI agents transfer data between SaaS applications.
+Organizations should govern app-to-app data movement to control how AI agents transfer data between SaaS applications.
+Operational network intelligence — understanding actual data flows between agents and applications — is what separates a theoretical configuration from an enforced security posture.

 Deploy AI agents behind API gateways that enforce: